-TEACHER NOTICE: LOU 11 - TTOC EXPERIENCE TRANSFER REQUEST - FORM B of the collective agreement tha under Article (applicable pre temporary em C.4 (up to and inclovious local collection uding November 15 ve agreement increi of these experience ,) to that of the ment language for continuing an credits shall take place and be hat once I submit the not be reversed. his application to the e employer, this decision to tran sfer Teacher Signa ature Date signed District Receip ot Confirmed Date of Receipt Please Note: ease Note: This written notice must be provided by the teacher and received by the district no later than November 15 th of the preceding school year for a transfer for TTOC experience credits earned up to and including November 15 th to take effect on December 31 st of the following school year. a
+• of the Collective Agreement to the TTOC experience credits earth under Article (previous local C.4 (up to and inclosed Collective Agreem ransfer of these ex uding June 30, nent increment lang) to that of the applica uage for continuing and/or tem all take place and be effective able iporary hat once I submit to nnot be reversed. his application to th e employer, this decision to tra ansfer Teacher Signa ature Date signed - District Receip ot Confirmed - Date of Receipt - Please Note: district no later that for TTOC experies an June 30 th of the by the teacher and received by preceding school year for a traup to and including June 30th technol year. nsfer